networknuts/kubeflow/jupyer-notebooks-management.md

 ## Launching Jupyter Notebooks

 You can launch Jupyter notebooks directly from the Kubeflow GUI by navigating to **Notebook Servers** and creating a new NotebookServer.
 You’ll need to provide a notebook image URL.
-Kubeflow includes some sample container images out‑of‑the‑box, but in most cases you’ll use private or custom images and may encounter errors related to `imagePullSecrets`.
+Kubeflow includes some sample container images out‑of‑the‑box, but in most cases, you’ll use private or custom images and may encounter errors related to `imagePullSecrets`.

 ## Attaching imagePullSecret to ServiceAccount